WHAT IS WRONG WITH OUR NHS MENTAL HEALTH SERVICES?

 Patients who desperately need the reassurance that they and their problems are being understood and acted on do not always find it.
 We heard from one patient who has been taking clozapine for years, but seen the essential monitoring get worse and worse, with ‘negligence and sloppiness on an industrial scale.’
 For that patient the local mental health team has lost 66% of its staff.
 The patient’s carer has looked at ‘Prevention of Future Deaths’ (PFD) reports from coroners where clozapine is mentioned.
 Each year, 450 PFD reports are sent to institutions, including government ministers, by coroners in England and Wales, but only a minority are acted upon.
 The law requires recipients of such reports to respond with a proposed course of action within 56 days.
 But, we heard, no one enforces that legislation, no one follows up if the response is late, and nothing happens if there is no response.
 There is no independent body, no system for monitoring PFDs — no one is responsible.
 The reports themselves vary widely in their quality and there is no consistency in who the coroner decides to send them to.
 The effect of this is that millions of pounds spent on the 109 coroner areas in England and Wales is being wasted because of an inadequate system of follow up.

 A very articulate older carer told us how she has a detailed knowledge of the system and is very active in complaining, including attending Trust meetings.
 Her relative who is a long term patient had seven different care co-ordinators in a twelve month period.
 Only constant nagging and lobbying of the NHS Trust CEO in person led to an adequate level of care.
 Asked what is the most important improvement that could be made, she said that ‘staff should be more compassionate in their actions.’
-It often emerges that the NHS undervalues its own staff, and they in turn sometimes undervalue the patients.
-This is not a problem which requires a higher budget.
+[A and E consultant – compassion fatigue] It often emerges that the NHS undervalues its own staff, and they in turn sometimes undervalue the patients.
+One very experienced psychiatrist told us: ‘The best way to improve care is to put the staff ‘at the heart of everything we do’, because if we do that, patient care will automatically and invariably improve without you having to do anything else.’
+This does not in itself require a higher budget.
 We frequently noted that patients and carers flounder around in the system until by chance they meet one wonderful person with the compassion and the position to organise the correct care.

 At present, very many services are overwhelmed.
 This means that more preventative medicine is vital, accompanied by early intervention and better training for staff and the voluntary sector.
 ‘Professionals need more give into the system so that staff have head space and don’t feel their hands are tied.’
 ‘Patients are being left to handle more of their own health care.
 There are high levels of anxiety in the population about trying to get through the door.’